heyteresagreen/digital-garden/src/site/notes/books/Books I've read in 2024.md

 4. Exit Strategy, Martha Wells
 5. Reminders of him, Colleen Hoover (book club pick)
 6. The God of Small Things, Arundhati Roy
+7. The Kingdom of Copper, Shannon Chakrborty
+8. Co-intelligence  (2024), Ethan Mollick

 In progress:
-1. The Kingdom of Copper, Shannon Chakrborty
-2. Co-intelligence, Ethan Mollick (2024)
+1.

 See [Books I've read in 2022](books/Books%20I've%20read%20in%202022.md) and [[books/Books I've read in 2023\|Books I've read in 2023]].